Machine Learning Force Fields: Challenges

 \subsection{Locality and smoothness assumptions}

 A fundamental challenge that must be faced by \textit{ab initio} methods, conventional FFs, and ML models alike is the many-body problem.
 Most properties of a physical system are determined by the interaction of many particles, whether those are electrons or, on a higher abstraction level, atoms.
 In fact, the reason that \textit{ab initio} calculations are expensive to obtain is due to the challenging computational scaling properties of high-dimensional many-body problems.
 As a result, the hierarchy of different levels of theory is directly defined by the level of correlation treatment in the respective wave function parametrization.
-Because the electronic degrees of freedom of a system are much higher than the number of atoms, the computational limitations of \textit{ab initio} methods become evident very quickly, even for small systems.
+Because the number of electronic degrees of freedom of a system is much higher than the number of atoms, the computational limitations of \textit{ab initio} methods become evident very quickly, even for small systems.
 Atomistic approximations scale more favorably, because they need to correlate less particles, but they are subject to the same scaling laws.
 The only escape is to neglect some correlations in favor of a reduced problem size.
 Unfortunately, it is to date impossible to reliably determine which interactions can be removed with minimal impact, without compromising the full many-body solution.
 Thus, the ideal of a local model is in conflict with the very nature of many-body systems.
+Although it is possible to recover some effects such as non-local charge transfer by means of a charge equilibration scheme,\cite{ghasemi2015interatomic,ko2020fourth} a general solution for this problem does not exist.
 While not fully justified from a physics perspective, assuming locality is still a useful inductive bias, which can help generalization and computational efficiency.
 It also helps when collecting reference data, as it implies that larger systems can be predicted using the information learned from smaller systems.
 Another assumption, which all ML-FFs discussed in this review make, is that the PES is smooth.
 This is a necessary requirement for most practical applications, since a non-smooth PES implies force discontinuities, which would lead to instabilities during MD simulations.
 Smoothness is also a requirement from the ML perspective, as only regular signals can be reconstructed from limited observations.

 For most commonly used NNPs and many kernel-based ML-FFs, locality is built into the design explicitly through the introduction of a cutoff radius.
 The global interactions between atoms are modeled by accumulating individual local atomic contributions.
 In this ``mean-field approximation'', the interaction of a particle with its surroundings is reduced to an effective one-body problem, i.e.\ an interaction of that particle with the average effect of its neighbors.
 As similar neighborhoods can be identified in different compounds across chemical space, these assumptions allow to build models from reference calculations of small molecules, which are transferable to much larger structures.\cite{huang2017dna,huang2020quantum} However, the lack of explicit higher-order terms comes at the cost of potentially loosing some important interaction effects, similar to the Hartree-Fock method and Kohn-Sham DFT in \textit{ab initio} calculations.